-QUESTION: Where can I figure out what my subsidy will be?
+Q: Where can I figure out what my subsidy will be?

 Keep in mind that a final determination of your subsidy eligibility will be made by the government during the application and enrollment process.

-QUESTION: If I qualify for a subsidy, will I pay less for my insurance or does the government send me a check?
+Q: If I qualify for a subsidy, will I pay less for my insurance or does the government send me a check?

-ANSWER: If it’s determined that you are eligible for a government subsidy during the application and enrollment process, you may have your subsidy applied towards your health insurance premiums on a month-to-month basis or claim it instead on your federal tax return.
+A: If it’s determined that you are eligible for a government subsidy during the application and enrollment process, you may have your subsidy applied towards your health insurance premiums on a month-to-month basis or claim it instead on your federal tax return.

-QUESTION: When applying for a subsidy, do I need to submit a tax form to prove my income?
+Q: When applying for a subsidy, do I need to submit a tax form to prove my income?